 When you think a release is ready, run through the following checklist one last time:

 do all the tests pass?
-This means running nosetests in
+This means running pytest in

 test/systemand running make doctest in

 doc.
-You should do this on at least two Linux systems – one a very recent version and one at least a year old, and on at least one version of Mac OS X. You should also do this with Python 2.7 and 3.4, 3.5 or 3.6.
+You should do this on at least two Linux systems – one a very recent version and one at least a year old, and on at least one version of Mac OS X. You should also do this with multiple Python versions (3.7+).

 do all the example scripts generate the correct output?
 Run the